-In this method, cash on the asset side is reduced by 15 million.
-However, treasury stock is treated in a different manner.
-Treasury stock value is calculated at par value rather than cost i.e. 10 million (1 million * $ 10).
+In this method, cash on the asset side will be reduced by 15 million.
+However, treasury stock is treated differently.
+Treasury stock value is calculated at par value rather than at cost, i.e., $ 10 million (1 million shares * $ 10).
 It is deducted from equity.

-The company issued $10 par value stock at $17.
+The company issued a $10 par value stock at $17.
 So, the premium of 7 million (1 million * $(17-10)) needs to be reversed/deducted from the additional paid-in capital.
-Here, the company issued the stock at $17 and bought back at $15.
-So the loss of 2 million (1 million * $(17-15)) is shown as “Additional paid-in capital: Treasury stock”.
-The loss will be deducted from treasury stock or added into the equity.
+Here, the company issued the stock at $17 and bought it back at $15.
+So the loss of 2 million (1 million * $(17-15)) is shown as “Additional Paid-in Capital: Treasury Stock.”
+The loss will be deducted from treasury stock or added to the equity.

-The net effect on asset and equity side is same in both the method.
+The net effect on the asset and equity side is the same in both methods.

 Distribution of Extra Cash

-Share buyback is used as a mechanism to distribute the cash available with the firms.
-The company might have accumulated some extra cash due to lack of attractive reinvestment opportunities in near future.
-The company would not want to disrupt its stable cash dividend schedule for distributing that extra cash.
-So for such occasional event, the company distributes this extra cash to shareholders through the buyback.
-Shareholders will be able to create more value by investing that money anywhere else.
+The share buyback is used as a mechanism to distribute the excess cash available to the company.
+This extra cash might have got accumulated as a result of a lack of attractive reinvestment opportunities in the near future.
+The company may not want to disrupt its stable cash dividend schedule by distributing such extra cash.
+So for such an occasional event, the company distributes this extra cash to shareholders through the buyback.

-When the management perceives their stock price to be undervalued, they support the price through share repurchase.
-The reasons for undervaluation could be sentiments like investors overreacting to a bad news, investor’s inability to see future growth prospects, investor giving too much importance to short term performance, poor economy etc. Share buyback sends a positive signal as the company is investing in its own shares because it is positive about its own future prospects.
-For example, a company’ stock price fell down to $30 after a bad news.
-The company feels this is just an overreaction so it buys back some shares.
-When the price reaches its intrinsic value, the company may sell the bought back shares and generate profit.
+When the management perceives their share prices are undervalued, they support the price through share repurchase.
+The reasons for undervaluation could be sentiments like investors overreacting to bad news, investors’ inability to see future growth prospects, investors giving too much importance to short-term performance, poor economy, etc. Share buyback sends a positive signal as the company invests in its own shares because it is optimistic about its own future prospects.
+For example, a company’s stock price fell to $30 after bad news.
+The company feels this is just an overreaction, so it buys back some shares.
+When the price reaches its intrinsic value, the company may sell the bought-back shares and generate profit.

 Boosting Financial Ratio

-TABLE 2: (Refer Table 1 along with this)
+TABLE 2: (Refer to Table 1 along with this)

 |Description||Without Buyback||With Buyback|